ga4gh/va-spec/schema/profiles/def/AssayVariantEffectClassificationStatement.rst

    *  - recordMetadata
       - :ref:`RecordMetadata`
       - 0..1
-      - Provenance metadata about a specific concrete encoding/serialization of information (e.g. as a record in a specific data/knowledgebase, or an online digital resource) - as opposed to provenance about the abstract information content a record carries.
+      - Provenance metadata about a specific concrete record of information as encoded/serialized in a particular data set or object (as opposed to provenance about the abstract information content the encoding carries).
    *  - direction
       - string
       - 0..1